alackles/CMSC-510-FT-23/_pages/notes/setup.md

 > Assignment parameters are essentially the instructions for the assignment.
 Completing the assignment requires you to read through and fulfill the assignment parameters.

-### Part II: Find a Study Buddy or Make a Study Plan
+### Part I: Find a Study Buddy or Make a Study Plan

 College classes are, in general, difficult to succeed in if you're on your own.
 Fortunately, you're not on your own.
 You have me, and everyone in this classroom, all going through this course with you!